 16. In 2020, brands spent £4.8 billion on YouTube influencer marketing.

 The spending in 2020 marked a record-high, having increased by 20% from just over £4 billion the year before.
 Although there’s no data for UK companies, influencer marketing research shows that Zara was the most mentioned brand among British YouTubers in 2020.
-It garnered 630 mentions, putting it far ahead of the women’s fashion brand PrettyLittleThing (462), pharmacy store chain Boots (411), and luxury cosmetics retailer LOOKFANTASTIC (288).
+It garnered 630 mentions, followed by the women’s fashion brand PrettyLittleThing (462), pharmacy store chain Boots (411), and luxury cosmetics retailer LOOKFANTASTIC (288).

 17. Most UK YouTube influencers specialise in entertainment and video games.